-We’ve just published an open access paper in a new journal called Research for all: Universities and Society.
+We’ve just published an open access paper in a new journal called Research for all.
 (Scroll down for further details about the new journal.)

 In the paper, we discuss how we supported future scholars of engaged research through a training programme that included some preparatory and follow-up activities, combined with a week-long residential element (Holliman and Warren, 2017).